OmarDuran/nfempy/src/topology/topology_check_list.md

 # Notes on intersections:
 This operation may generate new shapes and rely in geometrical information.
 Based on the information given in [[Open cascade]](https://dev.opencascade.org/doc/overview/html/specification__boolean_operations.html).
 No pave blocks / sectors are supported.

+# Difference or Cut or -:
+This operation is restricted for shapes having a boundary representation  only to boundary representation (BRep).
+In other words, only operations between shapes with co_dimension difference of one are permitted.